‘A Day In The Life’ - Modern Portrait Photography Sessions

-Just what does “A Day In The Life” session mean?
-Isn’t it just some photos made of a regular day?
+What does ‘A Day In The Life’ mean?
+Isn’t it some photos made of any day?

 I’m so glad you asked!
 Why yes, that IS what that means.
 Your regular, ordinary days are actually the special ones.
 Maybe not every single day.
 Some are difficult and you may just want to forget them (Or is that just me?!).
 But those ordinary lovely moments are the ones we recall when we look back and talk about how things were at a certain time.
 And when you add them all up they’re the ones that make up this thing called life.